""

 • Don’t do business with “non-Aadhaar” enabled customers/vendor partners

 There are 12+ legally valid non Aadhaar eSign options available in India today.
-Ensure you have as many options as possible to minimize drop offs and ensure maximum flexibility for signers you interact with.
+Ensure you have as many options as possible to minimise drop offs and ensure maximum flexibility for signers you interact with.

 eSign interface in local Indian languages helps your signers to build trust in the digital process and makes life easier for your field force